scikit-hep/uproot3/README.rst

     >>> import uproot
     >>> file = uproot.open("nesteddirs.root")

-This ``file`` is a `ROOTDirectory`_, a class that can represent either a whole ROOT file or a TDirectory within that file.
+This ``file`` is a `ROOTDirectory <http://uproot.readthedocs.io/en/latest/root-io.html#uproot-rootio-rootdirectory>`__, a class that can represent either a whole ROOT file or a TDirectory within that file.
 It emulates a Python ``dict``, so if you're familiar with this interface, you don't have to remember many method names.
 The "keys" are the names ROOT uses to find objects in files and the "values" are the data themselves.

 .. code-block:: python